GEMPACKsoftware/HARPY/README.md

 Harpy has recently undergone major structural changes to make it easier to users to learn and use the library - this new version is 0.3 (the old is 0.01).
 As part of these changes, Harpy has moved from a Python 2 base to Python 3.
 The simpler interface comes with associated documentation, as well as a testing suite which (together) will make learning the Harpy API easier and help maintain/improve the code quality of Harpy.
 Please see the documentation section below for details.

 The previous interface can be considered deprecated.
 Although bug-fixes to the old API will be considered, no guarantees of continued development  are given.
-Any development of the old-interface will be merged with the v001 branch.
+Any development of the old-interface will occur on the `v0.01dev` branch.
 New development will occur on the master branch (as per the status quo).
 Similar to v0.01, v0.3 (with the Python 3-related changes) can be considered 'under development'.
-To use v0.01 can be done by one of these processes:
+To use the `v0.01` release (i.e. without the latest development on `v0.01`), this can be done by one of these processes:

- 1. Downloading the zip file of the `v0.01` branch on GitHub, and following the identical install process as before (regardless of whether you were using `v0.01` or `v0.3`).
+ 1. Downloading the zip file of the `v0.01` release on GitHub, and following the identical install process as before (regardless of whether you were using `v0.01` or `v0.3`).
- 2. If using a git program with a graphical interface, switch to the  `v0.01` branch.
-This would likely be found by looking for a *checkout* option, and selecting a different branch - the `v0.01` branch.
+ 2. If using a git program with a graphical interface, checkout the  `v0.01` release.
+This would likely be found by looking for a *checkout* option, and selecting a *tag* or a *tagged commit* - the `v0.01` release.
 The remaining install process is identical as before (regardless of whether you were using `v0.01` or `v0.3`).
- 3. Using a git clone of the harpy repository, switch to the `v0.01` branch using the command ``git checkout v0.01``.
+ 3. Using a git clone of the harpy repository, checkout the `v0.01` release using the command ``git checkout v0.01``.
 The remaining install process is identical to that of `v0.3`.
 The remaining install process is identical as before (regardless of whether you were using `v0.01` or `v0.3`).

 ## Documentation